 Are you the kind of writer who plans all the details in advance?
 Or are you the type of writer who flies by the seat of your pants and writes in the moment?

 Why is this important to know?
 Consistency and structure.
 Again, this is all about learning how to write and finish a book.

 Great story ideas can still turn into not-so-great books.
 A weak structure can make finishing your book more difficult, putting you in a precarious position where you’re trying to patch up plot holes with uncreative solutions.
 Then, you start to become disheartened in your own abilities.

 An outline diminishes the chances of this happening by giving you a clean, streamlined version of your story to follow and makes it much easier to get to “The End”.

-This is step is fairly self-explanatory, mainly because you’re doing it already by reading this article.
+This step is fairly self-explanatory, mainly because you’re doing it already by reading this article.

 To put it simply, a huge part of writing a book is knowing how to write a book.
 You can learn a lot just by researching and reading works by similar authors or books in the same genre you hope to write in.

 As you read, pay attention to how the author writes.
-How did they portray the main character?
-What themes did they focus on the most?
+How did he or she portray the main character?
+What themes are most prominent?
 Study what these authors did well (and what they didn’t) and learn how to apply it to your story.